-Finding the best talent for a company is quite crucial and it is done by the HR department.
-Often the HR professionals get engrossed in the recruiting process, but they should give equal importance to the on-boarding process.
+The HR department plays a critical role in finding the best talent for a company.
+While HR professionals often become engrossed in the recruiting process, they should also prioritize the onboarding process equally.
 It is the next crucial process that helps new hires to become productive and efficient.
-The employee on-boarding process is the first interaction of a new employee with the company after going through the lengthy hiring process.
-This process makes new hires feel welcomed.
-It also prepares them to work successfully in their roles.
-Before you implement the on-boarding process, it is necessary to know what it is.
+The employee onboarding process is the first interaction of a new employee with the company after going through the lengthy hiring process.
+Employee onboarding is the first interaction of new employees with the company, making them feel welcomed and prepared to work successfully in their roles.
+Before you implement the onboarding process, it is necessary to know what it is.

-This process is also referred to as organizational socialization and it helps newly hired employees to acclimatize to the performance and social aspects of their job.
+This process, known as organizational socialization, assists newly hired employees in acclimatizing to their job’s performance and social aspects.
 It introduces the new hires to the environment and culture of the company.
 Employees obtain the necessary behavior, skills, and knowledge, required to become effective and productive members of the organization.
 The main objective is to simplify the transition of employees into their jobs and secure a good, productive, and long-lasting relationship.

-Even though the on-boarding process is mostly similar, it differs from one company to another.
-The complexity of tasks involved and the time period make the process different.
+Even though the employee onboarding process is mostly similar, it differs from one company to another.
+The complexity of the tasks involved and the time period make the process different.
 In some organizations, the process is just a day affair, while in others the process may continue for 18 months.
-Most of the organizations start this process after sending the offer letters to the potential employees.
-Good employee on-boarding is necessary for companies to obtain benefits such as improved employee productivity, increased employee retention, and good employee engagement.
-It helps employees to get more clarity about their job role, objectives, and the organization.
+Most organizations start this process after sending offer letters to potential employees.
+Good employee onboarding is necessary for companies to obtain benefits such as improved employee productivity, increased employee retention, and good employee engagement.
+It helps employees to get more clarity about their job roles, objectives, and the organization.
 They can get confidence and be ready to start the job at the end of this process.

 Put everything in writing

-You need to start the on-boarding process even before the hiring begins.
-The key objectives and goals of the process should be identified, documented well in a written manual with workable steps.
-Though each employee has to be handled in a different way, the manual should build a feasible standard approach.
-Keeping checklists help managers to ensure that all-important and repeatable steps for the process are completed.
-It should also include tasks like setting a company email address of the newly hired employees and giving access to things required for doing the job easily.
+You need to start the onboarding process even before the hiring begins.
+Identify and document the key objectives and goals of the process in a well-written manual with actionable steps.
+While handling each employee differently, the manual should establish a practical standard approach.
+Managers can use checklists to ensure the completion of all essential and repeatable steps in the process.
+It should also include tasks like setting the company email address of the newly hired employees and giving access to things required for doing the job easily.

 Prepare other employees to welcome the new employees

-Prior to the first day of the new employees, you need to announce to other employees about the welcoming of new hires, either through emails or in-person.
+Prior to the first day of the new employees, you need to announce to other employees the welcoming of new hires, either through emails or in person.
 The announcement should cover details such as the role and experience of new employees, and what they are going to do in the company.
 It should also encourage other employees to welcome new employees.
 The main objective is to prepare the existing employees in advance so that they can easily assist the new employees on their first day.
-It also makes new employees feel comfortable and welcomed.
+It also makes new employees feel comfortable and welcome.

 Keep the workstation of new employees ready